canalplus/rx-player/doc/api/Miscellaneous/plugins.md

        - **fallback**: Callback to call if you want to call our default implementation instead for this Manifest.
 No argument is needed.

-  3. **options**: Various other options.
-For the moment, it's an object with only the following property:

-       - *timeout* (`number|undefined`): Timeout in milliseconds after which a request should preferably be aborted, according to current configuration.

-         This property is mainly indicative, you may or may not want to exploit this information depending on your use cases.

 The `manifestLoader` can also return a function, which will be called if/when